Book Consultation

 How does capital gains tax work on business shares when I sell or die?

-What should I do now to prepare my estate for smooth transfer?
+What should I do now to prepare my estate for a smooth transfer?

 Final Thoughts

 Estate and trust tax planning in Ontario is one of the most consequential financial decisions you will make.
-Without strategic planning, accumulated wealth—often built over a lifetime—is eroded 20-40% through capital gains taxation, probate fees, and preventable tax inefficiency.
-For many Ontario residents, proper estate planning saves CAD 100,000-500,000+ in estate taxes, enabling substantially more wealth transfer to heirs and legacy preservation.
+Without strategic planning, accumulated wealth built over a lifetime can be eroded through capital gains taxation, probate fees, and preventable tax inefficiency.
+For many Ontario residents, proper estate planning preserves substantial value, enabling more wealth transfer to heirs and stronger legacy protection.

-The best estate and trust tax planning CPAs in Ontario combine comprehensive tax expertise, deep knowledge of capital gains optimization and deemed disposition rules, trust structuring and administration capability, Ontario probate fee minimization strategies, and genuine commitment to wealth preservation and family legacy protection.
-Whether you choose a specialized boutique firm offering personalized estate planning or a comprehensive firm with integrated accounting and legal coordination, ensure they demonstrate mastery of capital gains planning, LCGE optimization, probate minimization, trust administration expertise, and authentic partnership commitment to your family's financial security and legacy.
+The best estate and trust tax planning CPAs in Ontario combine comprehensive tax expertise, deep knowledge of capital gains optimization and deemed disposition rules, trust structuring and administration capability, Ontario probate fee minimization strategies, and a genuine commitment to wealth preservation and family legacy protection.
+Whether you choose a specialized boutique firm offering personalized estate planning or a larger firm with integrated accounting and legal coordination, please ensure they demonstrate strength in capital gains planning, LCGE optimization, probate minimization, trust administration, and a partnership commitment to your family's financial security.

-Estate planning is not optional—it is essential wealth preservation.
-Invest now in professional estate planning, and the benefits will extend across generations, protecting your family and preserving the legacy you've worked to build.
+Estate planning is essential wealth preservation.
+Please invest in professional estate planning now, since the benefits extend across generations, protecting your family and preserving the legacy you have worked to build.

 About Gondaliya CPA

 Gondaliya CPA is a Toronto-based accounting firm specializing in comprehensive estate and trust tax planning for Ontario residents, families, and business owners.
-With over 700+ 5-star Google reviews, 10+ years of dedicated service, and deep expertise in capital gains optimization, deemed disposition planning, trust structuring, probate minimization, and executor support, the firm is recognized as Ontario's top choice for holistic estate planning protecting wealth and preserving family legacy across generations.
+With 600+ 5-star Google reviews, dedicated service, and deep expertise in capital gains optimization, deemed disposition planning, trust structuring, probate minimization, and executor support, the firm is recognized as a top choice for holistic estate planning that protects wealth and preserves family legacy across generations.
+As Canada's most AFFORDABLE CPA firm with a 100% GTA-based team and no outsourcing, the firm offers fixed flat-fee pricing, a 30-day money-back guarantee (2026 services only), and a 60-day fees-matching policy like Fresco.

-Founded by Sharad Gondaliya, CPA, the firm brings extensive estate planning expertise, deep understanding of Ontario tax implications and probate rules, proven capital gains optimization capability, comprehensive trust administration knowledge, and commitment to coordinating with legal professionals for integrated planning benefiting families and business owners.
+Founded by Sharad Gondaliya, CPA, the firm brings extensive estate planning expertise, a deep understanding of Ontario tax implications and probate rules, proven capital gains optimization capability, comprehensive trust administration knowledge, and a commitment to coordinating with legal professionals for integrated planning that benefits families and business owners.

-The firm serves Ontario residents and families across all life stages—from accumulation through wealth transfer and legacy preservation.
-Their commitment to comprehensive estate tax planning, capital gains and deemed disposition expertise, trust structuring and administration, probate fee minimization, executor and trustee support, business succession planning for owners, and genuine commitment to family legacy protection has made them Ontario's preferred choice for estate and trust tax planning preserving wealth and honoring family wishes across generations.
+The firm serves Ontario residents and families across all life stages, from accumulation through wealth transfer and legacy preservation.
+Their commitment to comprehensive estate tax planning, capital gains and deemed disposition expertise, trust structuring and administration, probate fee minimization, executor and trustee support, business succession planning for owners, and a genuine commitment to family legacy protection has made them a preferred choice for estate and trust tax planning in Ontario.

 About the Author